RyanDBurke/rna-seq-quantification/README.md

 ## What Does it Do? <a name="cool"></a>

+It returns the estimated read-counts for each transcript in relation to the aligned-reads

 Steps:
 1. Parse the transcripts into space-efficient data structures
 2. Analyze alignment blocks and extract notable information (position, effective length, etc)